poornima948/supply-chain-inventory-sql/README.md

 PostgreSQL · window functions (`SUM() OVER`, `RANK()`, `LAG()`, `NTILE()`) · CTEs · gaps-and-islands technique · `FILTER` clauses · `DATE_TRUNC` time-series rollups

 ## Key Findings
-- **Overall stockout rate: 6.2%** of SKU-weeks saw demand exceed available stock.
-- **Estimated revenue lost to stockouts (top 15 affected SKUs): ~$130K+**.
-- **Supplier reliability varies meaningfully**: lead-time standard deviation ranges from **7.0 days** (most consistent suppliers) to **9.4 days** (least consistent) — a ~35% reliability gap that matters more for planning buffers than average lead time alone.
-- **Stockout risk is not evenly distributed geographically**: the Delhi and Mumbai fulfillment centers run stockout rates of **9.0–9.1%**, more than 3x the Kolkata center's **2.6%** — a concrete, actionable finding for where to prioritize inventory investment.
+Overall stockout rate came out to 6.2% of SKU-weeks — meaning demand outpaced available stock about 1 out of every 16 weeks across the catalog.
+For the 15 worst-affected SKUs alone, that translates to roughly $130K in lost revenue, which is the kind of number that's easy to miss if you're only looking at current stock levels rather than the order history.

+Supplier reliability turned out to be a bigger factor than I expected.
+Lead-time standard deviation across the 5 suppliers ranges from about 7 days on the more consistent end up to 9.4 days for the least predictable one — so two suppliers with similar average lead times can require very different safety stock buffers depending on how erratic they actually are.

+The warehouse-level breakdown was the most useful cut for me: Delhi and Mumbai are running stockout rates around 9%, while Kolkata sits under 3%.
+That's a clearer signal for where to focus than any single SKU-level number, since it points at operational/fulfillment issues rather than just demand forecasting.

-- **Stockout rate trended down from a 9.0% peak in month 1 to under 3% by month 2**, then drifted back up to ~7-8% through the winter months before improving again — visible only because of the time-series extension, not something the original flat dataset could show.
+Stockout rate also isn't flat over the year — it spiked early on, dropped, then climbed back up through the later months before easing off again.
+That pattern only shows up because of the added time dimension; the original flat dataset had no way to show it.

-- **Defect rate does not meaningfully correlate with stockout rate** in this data (quartile analysis shows no consistent upward trend) — a legitimate negative finding: it rules out product quality as a driver of stockouts here, pointing attention back to demand volatility and supplier lead time instead.
+One thing that didn't pan out: I expected defect rate to correlate with stockouts (bad batches → more return/rework → less available stock), but breaking SKUs into defect-rate quartiles showed no consistent relationship.
+Worth noting as a negative result — it points more toward demand volatility and supplier timing as the real drivers here, not product quality.

-- The synthesis query flags a short list of **A-tier (top-revenue) SKUs as HIGH or MODERATE RISK**, combining stockout rate and supplier unreliability into one prioritized action list instead of 100 SKUs to sift through manually.
+Combining ABC tier, stockout rate, and supplier variance into one query flags a short list of top-revenue SKUs that need attention first, instead of leaving it as 100 separate numbers to sort through manually.

 ## How to Run
 1. Run the DDL in `sql/supply_chain_analysis.sql` (Section 0) to create all 6 tables.